-The VJ and SG thank the Honeywell CSR fund and K-Tech funding from the Government of Karnataka awarded to the International Center for Nano Devices.
+This research was funded by the Honeywell CSR fund for WASH and K-Tech funding from the Government of Karnataka awarded to the International Center for Nano Devices.
+VJ was funded by the International Center for Nano Devices.
 SG thanks the German Research Foundation and Isaac Newton Trust for funding his research.
-The authors thank Professor Natalia Berloff for many productive discussions.
+The authors thank Professor Natalia Berloff of the University of Cambridge for many productive discussions.